 But the Engineers make the first move by starting to shut down the facility, and to avoid brainwashing our trio of friends dash to a car, but are chased by a giant flying saucer that rises from the green hills of Georgia and starts bombarding them with laser cannons.
 Carlson is killed in the pursuit, but Meacham and Adams reach an airplane and take off.
 Naturally, the best way to escape a UFO capable of traversing universes may not be in a propeller plane, and soon a green tractor beam catches the airplane and pulls it into the flying saucer, where they meet Exeter who explains to whole matter.
 The Engineers are in fact from the planet Metaluna, a planet engaged in a long war with the planet Zagon.
 Metaluna is under siege from Zagonian bombs, their supply of uranium has ran out, and they desperately needed the Earth scientists to find a way of creating more of the precious material.
 Time is running short, the Zagonians are breaking through the Metalunan force shield, and as a last resort Exeter has now kidnapped (in a very friendly and unhostile way) Adams and Meachum so they might perfect a method on his own planet.

-We spend some time on the UFO, where Adams and Meacham get ”conditioned” for the great atmospheric pressure on Metaluna by way of disintegration and molecular restructuring in tubes foreshadowing the ones in Forbidden Planet (1956) and the Star Trek transporter beams.
+We spend some time on the UFO, where Adams and Meacham get ”conditioned” for the great atmospheric pressure on Metaluna by way of disintegration and molecular restructuring in tubes foreshadowing the ones in Forbidden Planet (1956, review) and the Star Trek transporter beams.
 In fact, the tubes are eerily similar to the ones used in Forbidden Planet, which went into pre-production long before This Island Earth.
 There’s the obligatory near-hit with an asteroid (really, did EVERY space film have to have one of those?), and soon they arrive at Metaluna, a burnt-out world with only a handful of survivors trying to escape the burning meteorites that the Zagonians are hurling towards the planet.
 They are taken to the sinister Monitor (Douglas Spencer), leader of the Metalunans, who is hardly impressed with the new Earth specimens, and orders them to be brainwashed at once.
 However, Exeter has spent too much time on Earth and learned the ways of human love and exceptionalism for this to happen, so the trio heads for the UFO, but have to fight off an insectoid Metalunan mutant in order to get there.
 As the final defences of Metaluna break, the three head for their escape vehicle, in a desperate attempt to return to Earth.
 But will they all survive?

 By the time Adams and Meacham attempt their escape from the mansion, the film takes off in a completely different direction from the book.
 In the book Adams, Meacham and a certain Swedish scientist called Ole Swenberg are taken to the moon, where the Llannans, as the aliens are called in the book, have set up a base.
 Exeter is an amalgam of two different characters, Dr. Warner and the Chief Engineer, Mr. Jorgansovara, and Jorgasnovara explains to the scientists that the Llannans are involved in a several thousand years long intergalactic war with the Guarrans.
 The novel’s odd name is explained in WWII terms: Jorgasnovara draws parallels to the way in which Americans used small Pacific islands as bases for their operations during the war with Japan.
 Even though the native people had no comprehension of the war that was being fought around them, they were useful to the Americans in the sense that they could be drafted to build air strips and take care of other menial tasks to serve the American war effort.
 In the same way, Jorgasnovara explains, Earth is a small Pacific island in this intergalactic war.
 Nobody is really interested in the planet itself, but its chief scientists can be drafted to manufacture simple machines, like interocitors.
 See, in the novel Meacham isn’t trying to create uranium, and the Llannans are simply running a factory on Earth, building interocitors.